PHILADELPHIA REFLECTIONS

 Pennsylvania was founded as a pacifist utopia, and currently regards itself as protected by vast oceans.
 But Pennsylvania has been seriously invaded at least six times.

-In the Twenty-first Century, now that we know how every American creek and river runs, we can see that it should have been pretty simple to establish a reasonable boundary between the royal grant to William Penn, and the grant to Lord Baltimore.
-Essentially, Penn had been given the Delaware Bay and a lot of wilderness to the West of it.
-George Calvert, Lord Baltimore, had been given the top half of Chesapeake Bay and a strip of wilderness to the West of it.
+In the Twenty-first Century, when we know how every American creek and river run, we can see it might have been simple to establish a boundary between the new royal grant to William Penn, and an earlier grant to Lord Baltimore by the then-reigning king's father, Charles I. Essentially: Penn got the Delaware Bay and a lot of wilderness to the west of it.
+George Calvert, Lord Baltimore, had long held the top half of the Chesapeake Bay and a strip of wilderness to the west of that.
+Two bays, with two hazy strips of wilderness attached.

-It must be admitted that a lot of honest confusion was possible.
-Sometimes, a line of latitude was a line in the sense that Euclid intended: all length and no width.
-Sometimes, lawyers and kings were talking about "parallels" as if they were strips, roughly sixty miles wide.
-If that was really the intention, it was important to specify whether a grant extended to the southern edge of the strip, or to the northern edge.
-But in fact, the state of science in the Seventeenth Century was such that there was uncertainty both about where the strips were, and how wide they were.
-And if your language didn't make it clear whether you were talking about strips, or width-less lines, eighty years is a comparatively short time for a court to decide the case.
-To be fair to Lord Baltimore, a lot of people at the time didn't think these matters were capable of solution, so the traditional way of dealing with disputes was either by force or by bribery.
+It must be admitted that honest confusion was possible.
+Sometimes, a line of latitude was a line in the sense Euclid intended: all length and no width.
+At other times, lawyers and kings were talking about "parallels" as if they were strips, roughly sixty miles wide.
+If a sixty-mile strip was intended, it was important for a grant to specify whether it extended to the southern edge of the strip, or to the northern edge.
+But in fact, the state of science in the Seventeenth Century contained uncertainty about both where the strips were, and how wide.
+And if the grant's language didn't even make it clear whether the parties were talking about strips or width-less lines, eighty years could be a comparatively short time for a court to decide the case.
+To be fair to Lord Baltimore, many people at the time didn't think these matters were capable of fair solution, so the traditional way of dealing with land disputes was either by force or by craftiness.

-However, in William Penn the folks from Maryland were dealing with a friend of the King, who had one of the most brilliant mathematicians in Western civilization as his adviser.
+In William Penn the folks from Maryland were, unfortunately, dealing with a friend of the King, who had one of the most brilliant mathematicians in Western civilization as his adviser.
 David Rittenhouse may have been born in that little farmhouse you can still visit on the Wissahickon Creek, and made his living as a clockmaker, but his native talents in mathematics, astronomy surveying, and instrument construction were so deep and so varied that later biographers are reduced to describing him merely as a "scientist" and letting it go at that.
 If you want to sample his talents, spend an hour or two learning what a vernier is, and then see if you could apply that insight, as he did, to a compass.
-So, as it turned out, Rittenhouse was able to describe a twelve-mile circle around New Castle, Delaware, construct a tangent that divides the Delmarva's Peninsula in half, and match it up with a Westward line we now call the Mason Dixon Line.
-When they finally got around to laying these lines on the ground, Mason and Dixon cut a twenty-four foot swath through the forest, using astronomical adjustments every night, and laying carved marker stone every fifth of a mile for hundreds of miles.
-The variation from the line devised by Rittenhouse was at most a fifth of a mile off the mark.
-The survey by Mason and Dixon was not quite completed by them because the Indians, curious at first, eventually became wild with suspicion at such behavior, particularly the part about going out and aiming cannons at the sky every night.
+So, as it turned out, Rittenhouse was able to describe a twelve-mile circle around New Castle, Delaware, construct a tangent that divides the Delmarva's Peninsula in half, and match it up with an east-west line we now call the Mason Dixon Line.
+When they finally got around to laying these lines on the ground, Mason and Dixon cut a twenty-four-foot swath through the forest, using astronomical adjustments every night, and laying carved marker stones every fifth of a mile for hundreds of miles.
+The variation from the line devised by Rittenhouse was at most a fifth of a mile off the mark; the intersection with the north-south line between Maryland and Delaware was less successful.
+The survey by Mason and Dixon was not quite completed to the Ohio line because the Indians, curious at first, eventually became wild with suspicion at such behavior, particularly the part about going out and aiming cannons at the sky every night.
 It seems likely that George Calvert, Lord Baltimore, had no more confidence in this madness than the Indians did.

-So, the next time you take the train from Philadelphia to Washington DC, you should reflect that strict reading of the words in the land grants did admit the possibility that your whole trip could either have been within the State of Maryland, or else in the Commonwealth of Pennsylvania, depending on whether lawyers or scientists had triumphed in this dispute.
-Since the Mason Dixon Line eventually divided not merely two states, but two violently opposed cultures, Rittenhouse must stand out in history of one of those people who was so smart that most people couldn't understand how smart he was.
+So, the next time you take the train from Philadelphia to Washington DC, reflect that strict reading of the words in the land grants did admit the possibility that your whole trip could either have been within the State of Maryland, or else in the Commonwealth of Pennsylvania, depending on whether lawyers, or scientists, had triumphed in this dispute.
+Since the Mason Dixon Line later divided not merely two states, but two violently opposed cultures, Rittenhouse must stand out in the history of one of those people who were so smart that most people couldn't understand how smart he was.